Your checklist for navigating the hype of Employee Productivity Monitoring.

 - Operations people know you aren't looking for the rogue security event but are looking for the positive trends or superstars to raise the team's collective performance.

 - As observed by Gartner, productivity is highly context-specific.
-Make sure your solution has a range of capabilities to provide a view into capacity, balance, and time.
+Make sure your employee productivity monitoring solution has a range of capabilities to provide a view into capacity, balance, and time.
 Evaluate vendors based on their portfolio of workforce management solutions including the training and certifications.

 This isn't a band-aid; it is a methodology.
 In ActiveOps we look beyond the technology abilities.
 WorkiQ empowered with AOM methodology coaches and provides tools to your managers to make the right business decisions while maintaining high motivation rate and sense of engagement with your employees.
 It is not a matter of just knowing who's doing what, but more how with WorkiQ visibility and insight your managers drive the business to make the right decisions.